Connecting inbound agents

 Connecting inbound agents using WebSocket for Agent Remoting Connections

-CloudBees CI on modern cloud platforms supports using WebSocket transport to connect inbound agents to Managed Masters.
+CloudBees CI supports using WebSocket transport to connect inbound agents to controllers.
 This works for shared agents and clouds, as well.

-This functionality lets you make a connection via HTTP(S), then holds the connection open to create a bidirectional channel to send data back and forth between Managed Masters and inbound agents.
+This functionality lets you make a connection via HTTP(S), then holds the connection open to create a bidirectional channel to send data back and forth between controllers and inbound agents.

-No special network configuration is needed since the regular HTTP(S) port proxied by the CloudBees CI ingress is used for all communications.
+No special network configuration is needed since the regular HTTP(S) port for your controller is used for all communications.

-For additional details about WebSocket support in Jenkins, see JEP-222: WebSocket Support for Jenkins Remoting and CLI.
+For additional details about WebSocket support in Jenkins, refer to JEP-222: WebSocket Support for Jenkins Remoting and CLI.

 To connect inbound agents: